Charoset: History

 Charoset is mentioned in the Mishna in connection with the items placed on the Passover table: "unleavened bread and lettuce and charoset".
 Some say it can be traced back to the custom of symposia in ancient Greece, where philosophical discussions were accompanied by drinking large quantities of wine and consuming foods dipped into mixtures of pounded nuts and spices.

 Variations

 There are many recipes for charoset.
 Many include at least some of the fruits and spices mentioned in the Song of Songs: apples 2-3, figs 2-13, pomegranates 4-3, grapes 2-15, walnuts 6-11, dates 7-7 with the addition of wine 1-2, saffron 4-14 and cinnamon 4-14.
 According to Jonathan Brumberg-Kraus "the influence of Persian culinary preferences on Jews living in the medieval Islamic empires probably reinforced this 'Song of Songs' flavor profile.

 The spices used vary among cultures; Yemenites use cloves and pepper, while American Jews typically use cinnamon.
 In Italy, Venetian Jews have been known to add chestnuts and pine nuts.
-Halek is a variation made by Persian Jews using dates instead of apples.
+Halegh is a variation made by Persian Jews using dates instead of or in addition to apples.
 Locally grown blueberries are added to the traditional recipe in Maine.